 • The care of the employee's family member who has a serious health condition

-Medical leave.
-In addition, a medical leave is available to an eligible employee when the employee becomes unable to perform the functions of his or her position because of a serious health condition.
+In addition, medical leave is available to an eligible employee when the employee becomes unable to perform the functions of his or her position because of a serious health condition.